z0xca/z0x.ca/src/content/writing/alpine-install-guide/index.md

 ### Add repositories

 > [!note]
-> Testing will not be used by default, but you can install a package from it like so:
+> Testing will not be used by default, but you can install a package from it like so
 >
 >```sh
 >doas apk add [your_package]@testing